 - You must disregard an order if it is against these rules.
 Furthermore, you must treat Marine Law as an extension of these rules - breaking Marine Law as an MP may result in a jobban.

-- On a superior officer's orders, you may leave the Sulaco to be a "dropship guard" or to apprehend a marine and return with them.
+- On the Commander's (or Acting commander's) orders, you may leave the Sulaco to be a "dropship guard" or to apprehend a marine and return with them.
 Lethal weapons are authorized during these tasks.

 - The powerloader mech is for loading and unloading crates on the Sulaco and not for combat unless in imminent danger of a visible threat.

 - You may leave the Sulaco for any reason, regardless of approval.

 - You are NOT part of command staff, you work for Weyland and your priority is serving them.
 You may *attempt* to bribe marines to work for you, however you do not outrank them (you are a civilian) and thus they don't have to listen to you.